 In contrast to what my profile picture suggests, my job does not involve the study of the dynamical behavior of liquids.
-However, I do study behavior of dynamical systems in particular environments, namely humans.
+I do study the behavior of other dynamical systems, called humans.

 My primary research interests lie in:

-I mainly work as a data analyst, but because of my education and specilization in research methods, I also provide statistical and methodological advice to others, so that they can analyze themselves.
-I consider lecturing statistics to students being part of that role.
+I work mainly as a data analyst, but because of my education and specialization in research methods, I also provide statistical and methodological advice to others, so that they can carry out analyses themselves.
+I consider lecturing statistics to students part of that.

 Previously, I worked at the Department of Psychiatry of the University of Vermont, where I investigated genetic influences on developmental differences in both brain and behavior.
 There I had the opportunity to use the IMAGEN data set and to learn techniques like Genome Wide Association (GWA) and Genome-wide Complex Trait Analysis (GCTA).
 IMAGEN is a pretty cool European consortium that aims to investigating mental health and risk taking behavior in teenagers.

 I've been employed by the VU's department of Biological Psychology before, when I was investigating - through twin and family studies - the development of individual differences in Attention Problems (and other problem behaviors) as a function of genetic and environmental influences.
 These data were collected by the Netherlands Twin Register, which is one of the most influential twin registries in the world, thanks to professor Dorret Boomsma and her colleagues.
 Next to this research, I was hired by the VU (department of Methods) in order teach Structural Equation Modeling (to 3rd year bachelors) and to give statistical and methodological advice to fellow researchers working at other departments, e.g., the department of Educational Neuroscience.